Today’s question comes from Mark. He asks:

-I just answered 271 emails, and this is a question I get all the time.
-(And in full disclosure I’m not an adviser, I’m just sharing my opinion on this matter.)
+I just answered 271 emails and this is a question I get all the time.
+(And in full disclosure I’m not an adviser, I’m just sharing my opinion on this.)

 A 1% fee might seem like a tiny number that doesn’t really impact your finances.
-But because you’re smart, you know when you add up a 1% fee year after year you start looking at some pretty big numbers.
+But because you’re smart you know when you add up a 1% fee year after year after year you start looking at some pretty big numbers.

 Just how big?
 Let’s say you invest $10,000 and earn 7% over 50 years.

-So is it costing you?
+Is it costing you?
 Yes, without a doubt.
-But maybe you think that investing on your own is really scary and you don’t even know where to start so you’re okay leaving it up to your adviser because that’s what they do and of course they can invest better than you ever could.
+But maybe you think investing on your own is really scary and you don’t even know where to start so you’re okay leaving it up to your adviser because that’s what they do.

-The next question you need to ask yourself is, “But can I really trust my adviser?”
+The next question you need to ask is, “But can I really trust them?”
 And there’s been some fascinating research in this area.
 My favorite is when Sendhil Mullainathan of Harvard and a couple colleagues from M.I.T and the University of Hamburg performed a sting operation by sending fake clients to advisers.

 What did they find?
-The advisers encouraged the fake clients to chase returns, recommended investment strategies that fit their own interests, and pushed expensive actively managed funds rather than cheaper efficient ones like index funds.
+That the advisers encouraged the fake clients to chase returns, they recommended investment strategies that fit their own interests, and they pushed expensive actively managed funds rather than cheaper ones like index funds.

 Another study, by Susan Christoffersen of the University of Toronto and a couple colleagues from the University of Virginia and University of Pennsylvania, found that advisers shifted more of their clients’ money to funds that shared the fees with them, funds that also performed worse than the alternatives.

 My own experience was similar.
-I reached a point where I thought I had enough money to justify paying an adviser.
-I’d more than make up the cost by implementing whatever investing strategies and tax loopholes they knew about.
+I reached a point where I had enough money to justify paying an adviser because I thought I could make up the cost by implementing whatever investing strategies and tax loopholes they knew about.

 Warren Buffett recently said this about advisers, “Supposedly sophisticated people, generally richer people, hire consultants.
 And no consultant in the world is going to tell you, ‘Just buy an S&P index fund and sit for the next 50 years.
 You don’t get to be a consultant that way, and you certainly don’t get an annual fee that way.”